How Long After Getting A Tattoo Can You Wash It With Soap?

 Image: Shutterstock

 The best bet is to use a gentle, fragrance-free, antibacterial soap (2).
 Harsh or abrasive soaps with fragrances or heavy dyes can cause allergic reactions to the already irritated skin on the fresh tattoo and interfere with the healing process.
-You can also use natural or herbal soaps instead of regular soaps, but it is always better to consult your tattoo artist before using those.
+You can also use natural or herbal soaps instead of regular soaps.
+However, it is always better to consult your tattoo artist before using them.
 Stick with a simple and mild soap during the healing time to keep your new tattoo as clean and clear as the day you got it.

 protip_icon Did You Know?